xnightlessdev/Acceleration/README.md

-# Shadow Network V3 A fast tab cloaking with hundreds of games to play and apps
+# Acceleration V1 A fast tab cloaking with hundreds of games to play and apps
 ## Features:
 - Advanced Tab Cloaking
 - Advanced About:Blank Cloaking (prevents site from showing on browser history)